-For motor bus, demand response, and vanpool modes, the Metropolitan Council used FTA-approved sampling methods that met the 95 percent confidence and 10 percent precision requirements.
+For motor bus and vanpool modes, the Metropolitan Council used FTA-approved sampling methods that met the 95 percent confidence and 10 percent precision requirements.

-We inspected the NTD documentation for demand response, motor bus, and vanpool modes for the most recent sampling year (2017).
-For the current report year, the Metropolitan Council estimated annual passenger miles traveled for demand response, motor bus, and vanpool modes by using average trip length as determined in 2017 and multiplying it by actual unlinked passenger trips reported for 2018 (Policy Manual, Federal Funding Allocation Test i).
+We inspected the NTD documentation for motor bus and vanpool modes for the most recent sampling year (2017).
+For the current report year, the Metropolitan Council estimated annual passenger miles traveled for motor bus and vanpool modes by using average trip length as determined in 2017 and multiplying it by actual unlinked passenger trips reported for 2019.